 The Woodlands, an 18th-century pleasure garden and 19th-century cemetery located in West Philadelphia, quickly became my go-to escape.
-I could spend hours exploring its trees and adorable mushrooms and watching the silly groundhogs between holes after chowing down on delectable flowers.
+I could spend hours wandering the grounds, marveling at the massive trees and watching the groundhogs dart between their burrows after feasting on vibrant flowers.

 The Woodlands in Fall (left) and Spring (right).

-As I honed my ability to observe the intricate details of my surroundings, I noticed wildlife thriving in sidewalk cracks and abandoned lots – each creating its unique ecosystem.
+As I honed my ability to observe the intricate details of my surroundings, I started to notice wildlife thriving in sidewalk cracks and abandoned lots – each creating its unique ecosystem.
 The resilience of urban wildlife fascinated me as I wondered what plants were pushing through the cracks of old foundations.

 Engaging with nature isn’t just enjoyable; it’s vital to our health and wellbeing.
 The benefits are nearly endless, like how spending time outdoors can lower blood pressure and cortisol (a stress hormone) while improving mental health.
 It fosters relaxation, enhances concentration, and boosts creativity.
 Green spaces are also essential for cities as they help mitigate the effects of pollution, reduce the heat island effect, create habitat for plants and animals, reduce stormwater runoff, create spaces for community gatherings, and more.

 Enter iNaturalist, an easy-to-use app that helps users identify flora and fauna through focused observations.
-As a powerful tool for modern-day science, the cool thing about iNaturalist is that it turns everyone into a scientist.
+A powerful tool for modern-day science, the cool thing about iNaturalist is that it turns everyone into a scientist.
 (Yes, really.)
-User-submitted observations create powerful datasets that researchers and scientists worldwide can tap into and use and monitor urban biodiversity health.
+User-submitted observations create insightful datasets that researchers and scientists worldwide can use to monitor urban biodiversity health.

 For users, iNaturalist offers a wealth of resources for budding naturalists, like tutorials to sharpen observation skills, area guides, and ways to connect with your local iNaturalist community.